anhcraft/config/INTERNAL.md

 - The dictionary can be skipped.
 If `deepClone` option is enabled, the normalizer recursively clones the dictionary.

 ### Other reference types
-- First, the normalizer searches for the nearest compatible type adapter.
-If one exists, the normalizer forwards the process to that type adapter.
+- First, the normalizer searches for the nearest type adapter from the supplied class up to the root of class hierarchy.
+If one exists, which is not a type annotator, the normalizer forwards the process to that type adapter.
 The normalizer throws an exception if the output is not a simple object.
-- If none type adapter exists, the normalizer continues with automatic type-adapting.
+- If the type adapter exists as a type annotator, or no type adapter exists, the normalizer does automatic type-adapting.

 ### Automatic type-adapting
 - Automatic type-adapting (within normalization context) means to convert a complex object into a Dictionary using the compatible schema.
 - A schema of type `S` is compatible to the complex object of type `T` if `S` is `T` or `S` is supertype of `T`
 - First, the normalizer checks if the complex object is a Dictionary.
 If so, it does soft-copy or deep-copy into the destination Dictionary.
-- Otherwise, the normalizer uses the schema to recursively normalizer every property.
+- Otherwise, the normalizer uses the schema to recursively normalize every property.
   + `@Transient` property is skipped
   + `null` value can remove the corresponding setting in the destination Dictionary (if the dictionary contains existing settings)
   + Default value, empty array and empty dictionary may be omitted